 Some examples of injuries that could occur in a serious car accident include:

-Per the Ohio Department of Public Safety, you are required to report any collision that results in:
+According to rules set forth by the Ohio Department of Public Safety, it’s imperative to report car accidents that result in:

 - Property damage exceeding $500